 12. After the event, email or send results entered on data base supplied by FHANA to the FHANA office.

-A Site representative will have the option to submit an article for the Jan/Feb issue of the Friesian magazine highlighting their Keuring.
-Deadline Nov.
-1.
+A Site representative will have the option to submit an article in the FHANA Newsletter following their inspection.